Skip to main content

 The Dog House offers a fascinating insight into the extent of the work involved in the rehoming process, but what you see on TV is only a snapshot of each dog’s story.
 Every dog at Woodgreen arrives with their own story and each one is unique.
 Some may need urgent medical treatment or behavioural training, while others might just need love and care until we find them a forever home.

-If you find a pet you’re interested in, please click the ‘Get started’ link at the bottom of their profile to fill in a registration form.
+If you’re looking to rehome a pet from Woodgreen, please visit our website.
+If you find a pet you’d like to rehome, please click the ‘Get started’ link on their profile to register your interest.
 If our team thinks you could be a match, someone will be in touch with you to discuss next steps.
-We’re really sorry, but we are unable to reply to everyone who contacts us about rehoming a pet.
+We’re really sorry, but we’re unable to reply to everyone who contacts us about rehoming a pet.

 Visits to Woodgreen’s Godmanchester centre are by appointment only for people using our services, such as rehoming a pet or attending one of our workshops or training classes.
 Anyone is welcome to visit the charity shop without an appointment.